Administrative Policies and Procedures Manual - Policy 6010: University Business Activities

 Date Originally Issued: 07-15-1993

-Authorized by Regents' Policy 7.6 "University Enterprise Business Activities"
+Authorized by RPM 7.6 ("University Enterprise Business Activities")

 The University of New Mexico has a rich heritage of providing instruction, research, and public service.
 The University has developed an integrated and balanced group of educational programs of excellence for the postsecondary student with multiple levels of entry and exit.
 Additionally, it develops and maintains programs of research, scholarship, and cultural innovation that enhance these educational programs and the disciplines within them.
 Finally, it develops and maintains programs of direct public service that are derived from its educational and research efforts.